TerryKirabo/sysadmin-backup-project/README.md

 Rather than comparing full operating system images (which differ drastically in structure and size), the study focused on a controlled 31MB dataset designed to resemble a realistic user directory.
 The project emphasizes not just performance, but *truthfulness* of restores—whether the recovered data is actually correct, verifiable, and trustworthy.

+View:
+- sysadmin project.pdf to see some of the screenshots of the project as I was doing it.
+- Windows evidence scripts to see a list of scripts I used for windows vm.
+- Linux evidence scripts to see a list of scripts I used for Ubuntu vm
+- project overview summary for a quick look and understanding of what I did in the project.
+- Project log to see real time step by step what I was doing.
 ---

 ## Dataset and Integrity Baseline